Minister for Mental Health and Wellbeing

-The Minister for Mental Health and Wellbeing (Y Gweinidog Iechyd Meddwl a Llesiant) is a minister of the Welsh Government, accountable to the cabinet secretary for health and social care.
+The Minister for Mental Health and Wellbeing (Y Gweinidog Iechyd Meddwl a Llesiant) was a minister of the Welsh Government, accountable to the cabinet secretary for health and social care.
 Established as a cabinet position in 2020 during the COVID-19 pandemic in Wales, it was moved to a junior position in 2021.
-The current officeholder is Sarah Murphy since July 2024.
+The most recent officeholder was Sarah Murphy since July 2024.
+The role was made part of the Deputy Minister for Social Care, Mental Health and Women's Health in 2026.